Weeping Yaupon Holly

 Ilex vomitoria ‘Pendula’

-Showy berries on female trees are a food source for birds, stiff branches support bird nests, small white flowers attract pollinators
+Showy berries on female trees are a food source for birds, stiff branches support bird nests, and small white flowers attract pollinators

 Interesting, unique, weeping habit